grover66/kidtimer/README.md

 So this is how to install it and use it;

-1. Copy and paste the code into a file called kidtimer.install.

-2. Execute it:
+1. Download the kidtimer deb file and install using Software Center or use the following line;
 <pre>
-sudo ./kidtimer.install
+sudo dpkg -i kidtimer*.deb
 </pre>

 3. Run it: